potatosquared13/buzz-block/README.md

 ##### Client:

-###### Create a client object with name "Client 1":
+###### Create a client object with name "Client 1" and a balance of 500:

 ```
 from client import *
-client1 = Client("Client 1")
+client1 = Client("Client 1", 500)
 ```

-The name "_Client 1_" will be included in the client database and used in printing receipts.
-Their public key/"identity" will be used in the blockchain, checking for balances, and everywhere else.
+"Client 1," a hexadecimal representation of their public key, and their initial balance will be included in their entry in the client database.

 ##### Transaction: